andrelcmoreira/configs/README.md

-This repository contains all configuration files whose makes part of my linux setup.
+This repository contains all configuration files whose makes part of my linux-based setup.